Thoenluk/duplo-appletini-icecream/README.md

 As such, I developed this tool mainly to take in an AI image and reduce its colour density in a natural way.
 The aim is to make images look more human-made, where artists often use a very countable number of shades, even when mixing colours.

-A reminder: This tool is intended and permitted for non-commercial use by humans only such as to simplify drawing from an AI reference photo.
+A reminder: This tool is intended and permitted for use by humans only such as to simplify drawing from an AI reference photo.
 Using it to improve AI-generated images without major manual alteration afterwards is not a permitted use.